 Tasks

 It is not uncommon for a task to have various steps.
 After planning the steps in the first stage, the DevOps engineers can specify the finer tasks that Tekton has to execute.
 The goal can be specified at this stage.
-From testing to docker image execution, Tekton can handle various tasks that would typically burden the project members.
+From testing to docker image execution, Tekton can handle various tasks that typically burden the project members.

 Pipelines